Geoff Myburgh

-Early life and education
+Early life

 Geoffrey Vivian Myburgh was born on 30 December 1928.

 Career

-Myburgh started his sailing career from Kalk Bay on Spindrift, designed by Norman Ross of the RCYC.
-In 1951, he began sailing at ZVYC crewing with Joyce, Bongers, and Burnwood.
-He sailed for RCYC on Sea Swallow, and competed 30 square metres in the event, in the Lipton Cup Challenge in 1952.
+In 1947, Myburgh started his sailing career from Kalk Bay, South Africa on a Gaff Rig, named Spindrift, designed by Norman Ross of the Royal Cape Yacht Club.

+In 1951, he began sailing dinghies at Zeekoe Vlei Yacht Club with a group of other sailors.

+In 1952, Myburgh sailed for Royal Cape Yacht Club on a craft named Sea Swallow, and competed the 30 square metres event, in the Lipton Cup Challenge.

-He represented South Africa at the 1956 Olympic games in Melbourne and the FD worlds in 1958.
-He later competed in his Finn in Sweden and Finland.
+In 1956, he represented South Africa at the Olympic games in Melbourne, finishing at ninth place at the 5.5 metre event.

+In 1958, Myburgh competed in the Flying Dutchman World Championship.

-He helped with the construction of the first 20 Optimists at ZVYC in 1971, and introduced the Laser into the country in 1973 and sailed many world championships winning several master's trophies in the class.
+In 1971, he helped with the construction of the first 20 Optimists belonging to the Zeekoe Vlei Yacht Club.

+In 1973, Myburgh introduced the Laser into South Africa; and participated in and won numerous Laser related competitions world wide.

-He later received the SA Sports Merit Award as a coach in 1977.
+In 1997, he received the South African Sports Merit Award for his work as a coach.

 He became an ISAF international judge in 1982, a status that continued for the rest of his life, and travelled the world in this role.
 He was involved in the administration of various classes and was principal race officer and chairman of the organising committees for many major events, including Cork Week.